Q: When can I apply for the SFIC Scholarship?

 Q: What are the requirements needed to be considered for your scholarship?

 - Eligibility is based upon the total family household income.
+Our income eligibility is similar to the Income eligibility guidelines for the 2018 Federal Free and Reduced Lunch program.
 Your child must be enrolled or planning to attend a Catholic school in the Archdiocese of Newark in grades Kindergarten to 12th and you must meet the financial requirements established by SFIC.
+WE DO NOT PROVIDE PARTIAL-TUITION ASSISTANCE FOR ANY PRE-K PROGRAMS!

 Q: Do I have to be living in the same town as the school my child attends to be eligible to apply?